gentoomaniac/go-arena/README.md

 ## State

-So for this project is very rudimental but making progress.

-Bots can't do much more than driving around and crash into walls (and "die" by that.)
+- Bots can move and change orientation.
+- Bots have view range within which they can "see" enemies.
+- They can crash into the level boundary and notice it (and loose health:))
+- They notice when they get hit by flying shells.

+There's a lot left to do but updates are coming constantly.